cardinalli-uh/cardinalli-uh.github.io/essays/questions.md

 <img src="../images/smartQuestion.png">
 </a>

   This question about programming syntax is not especially complicated.
 It is stated clearly and a clear reason for the question is given - in this case, curiosity.
 The person asking displays their understanding of the syntax in question.
 They also provided a source to their reference material with a specific snippet directly related to their question.
 However, they’re still confused.
 This individual is seeking to understand the reason as to why this syntax is used the way it is.
-The answer to that question involves language design, and is out of scope for the typical coder; the asker also gave the question an appropriate and interesting title; so in this instance,  it is a good question, and the community responds in kind:
+The answer to that question involves language design, and is out of scope for the typical coder; in this case, the coder knows the 'how' and the 'what' behind their question, but not the 'why.'
+The asker also gave the question an appropriate and interesting title.
+It is a "smart" question, and the community responds in kind:

 <a href="https://stackoverflow.com/questions/54200988/why-do-we-require-requires-requires">
 <img src="../images/smartResponse.png">
 </a>

-Other answers to this question were similarly detailed and helpful.
-They also came back nearly immediately.
+Other answers to this question were similarly detailed and helpful - they also came back nearly immediately.
 This contrast between the given examples stands to support the argument that “smart” questions yield solutions.

 <h2>With All Due Respect</h2>